-It can define as one of the microscopic techniques that use chemical substances, which stains the specimen, absorbs white light of specific wavelength and finally emits light of longer wavelength to form an image.
-The chemical substance used in this advanced microscopic method refers to as fluorescent dyes that come into an action under the visible light.
+It refers to the microscopic technique that uses chemical substances that stain the specimen by absorbing white light of a specific wavelength and emitting light of a longer wavelength to form an image.
+Fluorescent dyes are the chemical substances used in this advanced microscopic method.
+Chemical particles within the fluorescent dye come into action under visible light.

-The specimen is first stained with fluorescent dyes, where some of the portions may take up the stain, while few may not.
+Some portions of the specimen may take up the stain, while a few portions may not after staining the specimen with fluorescent dyes.
 Therefore, the portion stained with fluorescent dye will appear fluorescent green against the dark black background, while the unstained portions will remain invisible.

-The working of fluorescence microscopy is explained below:
+The working principle of fluorescence microscopy is summarized below:

-- The function of the excitation filter is to only pass the light of a particular wavelength that can excite the fluorescent molecules tagged the specimen.
+- The function of the excitation filter is only to pass the light of a particular wavelength that can excite the fluorescent molecules tagged in the specimen.

-- The excitation light will then fall onto the dichroic mirror.
+- Then, the excitation light falls onto the dichroic mirror.

-- A diachronic mirror reflects this emitted light towards the objective lens and then onto the specimen.
+- A diachronic mirror reflects the emitted light towards the objective lens and then onto the specimen.

-- As the specimen is stained with a fluorescent dye, the fluorescent molecules will excite and emits a high wavelength light in a reverse manner.
+- As the specimen is stained with a fluorescent dye, the fluorescent molecules will excite and emit a high wavelength light in a reverse manner.

-- The emitted light will first go through the dichroic mirror that will pass the majority of the green light to pass along with some blue light towards the emission filter.
+- The emitted light will first go through the dichroic mirror that permits most of the green light to pass along with some blue light towards the emission filter.

-- The role of the emission filter is to only permit the green light of longer wavelength and totally rejects the blue light.
+- The emission filter only permits the green light of a longer wavelength and totally rejects the blue light.

 - Thus, the majority of specimens appear fluorescent green against a jet black background.

-Its working depends upon the principle of fluorescence, rather than scattering and reflection of light.
-Fluorescence is the phenomena carried out by certain chemical substances or reactive dyes that possess a property of light absorption and emission.
-A scientist named George G. Stokes was the first who studied the mechanism of fluorescence and also coined the term, in the year 1852.
+The working of a fluorescent microscope depends upon the principle of fluorescence rather than scattering and reflection of light.
+Some chemical substances or reactive dyes possess the property of light absorption and emission, which can undergo the fluorescence phenomenon.
+George G. Stokes was the first to study the mechanism of fluorescence and also coined the term in 1852.

-When the fluorescent molecules absorb the light of short wavelength and get excited by the high energy photons, the process termed as excitation, the light triggering the fluorescent particles will refer as “Exciting light” that are generally ionizing X-rays and UV-rays.
+- Fluorescent molecules absorb the light of a short wavelength and excite due to high energy photons through the excitation mechanism.
+Here, the light triggering the fluorescent particles refers to the exciting light that ionizes X-rays and UV-rays.

-The fluorescent molecules emit high wavelength light, the process termed as emission.
-The light reflected by these chemical substances after absorption of photons will refer to as “Emission light” that are generally in the form of visible light.
+- On the other hand, fluorescent molecules emit high wavelength light via an emission mechanism.
+Here, the light reflected by these chemical substances after absorption of photons merely refers to the emitting light generally in the form of visible light.

 The fluorescence is achieved when the high energy photon molecules in the excited state will go back to their normal ground state by releasing some energy in the form of fluorescence.
 The difference between the phase of excitation and emission is known as “Strokes shift”, which can be relatively short and sometimes far apart.

-It includes xenon arc lamps, mercury-vapour lamps, lasers, and high-power LEDs.
-Laser light is mostly used in sophisticated confocal fluorescence microscopy.
-On the contrary, a light source from xenon lamps, mercury lamps, and LEDs are used in the simple epifluorescence microscopy that is widely accepted by the different laboratories.
+Light Source: It includes xenon arc lamps, mercury-vapour lamps, lasers, and high-power LEDs.
+The sophisticated confocal fluorescent microscope mainly uses laser light.
+On the contrary, a simple epifluorescent microscope uses a light source from xenon lamps, mercury lamps, and LEDs.
+Epifluorescence microscopy has wide applicability in different laboratories.

-The excitation filters are designed with high-resolution capacity and interference optics.
-It is explicitly constructed to pass the light of a shorter wavelength, which could be typically absorbed by the fluorescent dye.
-It blocks the other sources of exciting light.
+Excitation Filter: The excitation filters are designed with high-resolution capacity and interference optics.
+It passes the light of a shorter wavelength, which the fluorescent dye could absorb.
+Also, it blocks the other sources of exciting light.

-It is a dichromatic beam splitter works as an interference colour filter that selectively reflects or transmits light of determined wavelengths.
-In the fluorescent microscope, it is placed at an angle of 45 degrees along the path of light coming from the exciter filter.
+Dichroic Mirror: It is a dichromatic beam splitter that works as an interference colour filter.
+Thus, a dichroic mirror selectively reflects or transmits light of determined wavelengths.
+It generally sets at an angle of 45 degrees along the path of light coming from the exciter filter in the fluorescent microscope.

 - Fluorescence microscopy helps in the study of cell behaviour.